1-1: From Rock Bottom

 No.

 These guys belong to a faction called Rebel Farmers.
 They're one of many factions that will generally attack player characters on sight.
-They're not the most aggressive, though.
-You generally have to get pretty close before they decide to attack, but Jam did in fact walk right up to them.
+They're middle of the road in terms of aggression, though.
+You generally have to get pretty close before they decide to attack—a mistake Jam reminds themself not to make twice.